JDiaz0523/Psi_analysis/README.md

 ## About Psi-analysis
 Psi-analysis is a novel framework designed to analyze state-dependent EEG patterns at high temporal resolution.
 It is particularly effective for identifying characteristic Psi-matrix patterns across sleep states (WAKE, NREM, REM).

+## About filtered Poisson process
+A Poisson process models the random occurrence of discrete, independent events in time, typically represented as instantaneous points.
+The filtered Poisson process extends this concept by replacing each instantaneous event with a non-instantaneous function, often referred to as a kernel.
+This transformation generates a continuous signal, where overlapping contributions occur naturally when events are temporally close, resulting in superposition of the kernels.

+The FPP efficiently captures the intrinsic interference arising from the randomness of event timing.
+This is achieved by generating a Poisson process and convolving it with an arbitrary kernel.
+The resulting signal retains the randomness of the underlying process while incorporating the effects of the chosen kernel's shape and duration.

+The R code provided in this repository demonstrates the basic steps to generate and visualize filtered Poisson processes, showcasing their utility in modeling stochastic signals.

 ## Installation
 Clone this repository and install the required R packages.